MyBord/mybord-client/docs/projectManagement.md

   * if filtered to e.g. favorites, unfavoriting something should remove it from the result set
   * when you first login, cards show before page is done animating?
   * gap between cards change when adding more to second row
+  * when you logout, the login form looks different
+  * when you login, you get a flash from the dashboard page?
   * fix youtube cards where there is too much text
   * fix justify content spacing for cards?
   * have session be remembered by user